dhunton/DSC650/docs/setup/ubuntu.md

 echo "export PYSPARK_PYTHON=/usr/bin/python3" >> ~/.profile
 ```

-Activate changes
+This assumes your profile is in `.profile`.
+It may also be in another location like `~/.bashrc` or `~/.zshrc`.
+Activate your changes as follows.

 ```shell
 source ~/.bashrc
 ```

-Start a stand-alone server
+Start a stand-alone server.

 ```shell
 start-master.sh
 ```

-The process will listen on 8080
+The process will listen on 8080.

 ```shell
 ss -tunelp | grep 8080
 tcp   LISTEN  0       1                           *:8080
 ```

-Go to web UI
+Start a worker process.

 ```shell
 start-slave.sh spark://ubuntu:7077
 ```

+You can stop the processes using the following commands.

 ```shell
 stop-slave.sh